sgost/contentconcepts-data/services/plagiarism_correction/index.md

       answer: Absolutely not.
 We edit and rewrite manuscripts only for self-plagiarism and unintentional similarity as a result of citations and standard definitions
+    - id: 6
+      question: How does your plagiarism checker/plagiarism removal service work?
+      answer: We first check the manuscript for similarity using industry-leading plagiarism checker software and send you similarity report.
+You can then decide whether you want to select plagiarism removal service.
 key: plagiarism_correction
 parentType: technical
 seo: